Meeting and surpassing all audience expectations every day.

 He's talking to fill-in host Greg Jarrett.

-There's no question that President Obama came out of the conventions with uh a little bit of momentum.
+There's no question that President Obama came out of the conventions with a little bit of momentum.

 And you talk, you know, it's not only showing up in the public polling that we're talking about here today, but you talk to Republican pollsters who are polling on Senate and House races, and they will talk about what they call the Clinton bump.

-There was a jump in the right track number on the general question of whether we're in the right track, they think we are, and it's because I think in part Democrats have successfully pressed this message that nobody could have done better than President Obama's done.
+And it's because I think in part Democrats have successfully pressed this message that nobody could have done better than President Obama's done.

-That's what the polling also.
+That's what the polling always is.

-Republican polling polling.
+Republican polling.

-So we're heading the right track.
+So we're heading on the right track.

 It's because of the Clinton bump.